SunStarSys/www/content/CMS/features.md

 - New editor treates newlines within markdown text blocks as hard breaks.
 - Common Markdown (GFM) uses a different delimiter for code blocks.
 - extpaths.txt is no longer supported: select individuals from each project will be granted write access to the production website tree in subversion for uploading externally produced material (javadocs, etc.).
-- Uses ezmlm-compatible SRS scheme for sending diffs and clone URLs to lists, instead of relying on `apache.org` domain whitelists.
+- Uses ezmlm-compatible SRS scheme to bypass moderation for sending diffs with clone URLs to mailing lists, instead of relying on `apache.org` domain whitelists.